a-synchronous/rubico/README.md

  * `map.pool` - apply a mapper function concurrently with a concurrency limit
  * `map.series` - apply a mapper function serially

-Beyond that, advanced functions may be found in `rubico/x`.
+Advanced functions may be found in `rubico/x`.

 # Getting Started
  1. [check out the docs](https://doc.rubico.land)